 At 13.6 pounds and 14.5 pounds, respectively, both strollers can fit in some airplane overhead bins.
 And both offer a wide range of features, ample storage space, and the ability to be used from birth up to 40-50 pounds.

-Released in spring 2018, the MINU is the newest and most compact addition to UPPAbaby's ultra-popular line of strollers.
+Released in 2018, the MINU is the most compact option in UPPAbaby's ultra-popular line of strollers.

 The MINU (pronounced "min-YOU") is significantly lighter than UPPAbaby's full-sized strollers, and unlike its umbrella strollers, it can be used from birth with a car seat or bassinet.